ZGorlock/YoutubeDownloader/README.md

 You can configure the operation of the Channel Downloader project by changing the values inside the file *./conf.json*.
 There are two sections in the conf file, the settings for the Channel Downloader project are under the "YoutubeChannelDownloader" section:

 * ***executable*** - This configures which Youtube Downloader executable should be used to download videos.
 The two valid options for this setting are 'yt-dlp' and 'youtube-dl'.
 More information about these options is provided in the Executable Options section below.
 * ***location.storageDrive*** - The drive where your music and videos will be stored.
 For example: "C:/".
-You may leave this blank ("") if you wish to specify the full path for each Channel in *./channels.json*; if you leave this blank you must also leave ***location.musicDir*** and ***location.videoDir*** blank.
+You may leave this blank ("") if you wish to specify the full path for each Channel in *./channels.json*.
 * ***location.musicDir*** - The directory within the storageDrive where you want music to be saved.
 For Example: "Users/Me/My Music/".
 You may leave this blank ("") if you wish to specify the full path for each Channel in *./channels.json*; if you leave this blank you must also leave ***location.storageDrive*** and ***location.videoDir*** blank.
 * ***location.videoDir*** - The directory within the storageDrive where you want videos to be saved.
 For Example: "Users/Me/My Videos/".
 You may leave this blank ("") if you wish to specify the full path for each Channel in *./channels.json*; if you leave this blank you must also leave ***location.storageDrive*** and ***location.musicDir*** blank.
 * ***filter.channel*** - Once you have multiple Channels, there may be instances where you want to process only a single Channel and not all of them.
 Set this variable to '<YOUR_CHANNEL_KEY>' to process only that Channel.
 To return to processing all Channels, set this variable back to null.
 * ***filter.group*** - Once you have multiple Channels, and have organized them into groups, there may be instances where you want to process only a single group and not all of them.
 Set this variable to '<YOUR_CHANNEL_GROUP>' to process only that group.
 To return to processing all Channels, set this variable back to null.
 * ***filter.startAt*** - This will start processing at a specified Channel, skipping all Channels before it.
 The values for this variable work the same as for ***filter.channel***.
-The Channels are processed in the order that they appear in the Channel enum.
+The Channels are processed in the order that they appear in your Channel configuration.
 Except in special circumstances, this setting should be null.
 * ***filter.stopAt*** - This will stop processing at a specified Channel, skipping all Channels after it.
 The values for this variable work the same as for ***filter.channel***.
-The Channels are processed in the order that they appear in the Channel enum.
+The Channels are processed in the order that they appear in your Channel configuration.
 Except in special circumstances, this setting should be null.
 * ***flag.retryFailed*** - When the Youtube Channel Downloader fails to download a video (either because of a connection issue or because a video is "not available in your country") it will mark that video as blocked and will not automatically attempt to download it again.
 Sometimes the download will succeed if tried again though.
 You can set this variable to true or false, by default it is set to false.
 This should only be turned on occasionally because it will cause all previously failed downloads from all Channels to be reattempted in the next run.
 You do not want this to happen during every run, so set it back to false after the run.
 * ***flag.logCommand*** - When set to true the commands sent to the executable will be printed to the console for each video.
 * ***flag.logWork*** - When set to true the work done by the executable while downloading each video will be printed to the console.